-If tacos are an old standby in your house, try giving a family favorite a healthier twist.
+If tacos are a weekly staple in your house, try preparing this family favorite in a healthier way.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The surprise healthy ingredient here?
-Chard leaves stand in as taco shells.
+The surprise twist is substituting Swiss chard leaves for taco shells!
 Fill them with flavorful chicken and spinach for a new take on a Mexican classic.

 1 tablespoon olive oil